deepakajaylinux/kevellphara/docs/source/pttest_cleo.rst

 Installation
 -------------

 The preferred way to install any of the pharaoh apps is through ptconfigure.
-If you already installed ptconfigure then you can install testingkamen by using the following command,
+If you already installed ptconfigure then you can install pttest by using the following command,

 .. code-block:: bash

-	ptconfigure testingkamen install
+	ptconfigure pttest install

 The snapshot below gives you a pictorial representation of help command.

 .. code-block:: bash

- kevell@corp:/# ptconfigure testingkamen install Install Testingkamen - Update to latest version ?
+ kevell@corp:/# ptconfigure pttest install
+ Install pttest - Update to latest version ?
 (Y/N)
  Y
  *******************************
  *        Pharaoh Tools        *
- *          Testingkamen!         *
+ *          pttest!         *
  *******************************
  What is the program data directory?
-Found "/opt/testingkamen" - use this?
+Found "/opt/pttest" - use this?
 (Enter nothing for yes, no end slash)

  What is the program executor directory?
 Found "/usr/bin" - use this?
 (Enter nothing for yes, No Trailing Slash)

- git clone 'https://github.com/PharaohTools/testingkamen.git'  /tmp/testingkamen/testingkamenCloning into '/tmp/testingkamen/testingkamen'...
+ git clone 'https://github.com/PharaohTools/pttest.git'  /tmp/pttest/pttestCloning into '/tmp/pttest/pttest'...
  remote: Counting objects: 909, done.
  remote: Total 909 (delta 0), reused 0 (delta 0)
  Receiving objects: 100% (909/909), 361.15 KiB | 87.00 KiB/s, done.